xitu/gold-miner/article/2020/10-awesome-chrome-flags-you-should-enable-right-now.md

 # 10 Awesome Chrome Flags You Should Enable Right Now

-#### Enhance your browsing experience with these experimental features

 ![Image source: Author](https://cdn-images-1.medium.com/max/4480/1*nnoOXTFecfO8aW0LqCaN5w.png)

 Wouldn’t it be cool if you could magically upgrade your browser with features not known to the average Chrome user?